 Shortlisted applicants will be invited for a technical assessment (45 mins) and a job interview (60 mins).

-Technical assessment consists of:
+The technical assessment consists of:

 - Introduction to computer programming in C

-- Pre-university physics; introduction to electricity and electric currents
+- Pre-university physics; introduction to electricity

 - Pre-university geometry and algebra